-PROVISIONS ADDITIONAL INFORMATION REFERENCES The results recorded in the elementary or secondary school student's report card are expressed as a rating in accordance with the following key: A The student exceeds the requirements.
-B The student clearly meets the requirements.
-C The student barely meets the requirements.
+PROVISIONS ADDITIONAL INFORMATION REFERENCES esults recorded in the elementary or secondary school student's card are expressed using the following rating scale : A The student exceeds the requirements. В The student clearly meets the requirements. С The student barely meets the requirements.
 D The student does not meet the requirements.
-Note: The above key refers to the requirements set for the student.
-3.4 Operations on a Semester Basis "Operating on a semester basis" is a way of organizing courses whereby the teaching of a subject is concentrated in a shorter period of time than that prescribed in the school calendar.
-Schools wishing to operate on a semester basis for one or more subjects may ask their school board to authorize a departure from a provision of the BSR to make it possible to carry out a special school project applicable to a group of students.
-This departure will exempt the school from having to issue report cards at the end of each of the three terms, as set forth in the BSR, and from the weighting given for each of these terms.
+Note : The above key refers to the requirements set for the student.
+3.4 Operations on a Semester Basis ools operating on a semester basis, courses are taught in a shorter of time than that prescribed in the school calendar.
+Schools wishing to operate on a semester basis for one or more subjects may ask their school board to authorize a departure from a provision of the BSR to make it possible to carry out a special school project involving a group of students.
+This departure will exempt the school from having to issue report cards at the end of each of the three terms, as set out in the BSR, and from using the weighting assigned to each of these terms.
 EA, s.
-222 4 ADMISSION TO MINISTERIAL EXAMINATIONS AND CERTIFICATION No student may be barred from writing a uniform examination because he or she has not attended a sufficient number of classes or because his or her school marks are too low.
+222 4 ADMISSION TO MINISTERIAL EXAMINATIONS AND CERTIFICATION he or ident may be prevented from taking a uniform examination because she has not attended a sufficient number of classes or because his or hool marks are too low.
 EA, ss.
 208 and 231 BSR, s.
 31

-PROVISIONS ADDITIONAL INFORMATION REFERENCES

-4.1 Examination Sessions

-MELS holds three examination sessions each year for the examinations set by the Minister for the certification of studies: in January, June and August.
+PROVISIONS ADDITIONAL INFORMATION REFERENCES 4.1 Examination Sessions The Ministère holds three examination sessions each year for the examinations set by the Minister for the certification of studies : in January, June and August.
 The schedules for the examination sessions will be communicated to the school system in a letter from the Assistant Deputy Minister and will be available on the Web site of the Direction de la sanction des études.
 EA, ss.
-231 and 470

-The dates and times for the uniform and compulsory examinations must be strictly observed.
+231 and 470 The dates and times for the uniform and compulsory examinations must be strictly observed.
 Only the Minister may authorize a change to the schedule.
-Measures that adapt the conditions for administering ministerial examinations can be established for students with specific needs, in accordance with the conditions set out in Chapter 5 of the Administrative Guide for the Certification of Studies and Management of Ministerial Examinations.
-Administrative Guide for the Certification of Studies and Management of Ministerial Examinations, section 5.2 Info/Sanction, no. 09-10-021

-4.2 Compulsory Examinations

-There are compulsory examinations in Elementary 4, Elementary 6 and Secondary II.
-The BSR states that a student's result on a compulsory examination set by the Minister shall count for 20% of that student's final result.
+Measures that adapt the conditions for administering ministerial examinations can be established for students with specific needs, in accordance with the conditions set out in Chapter 5 of the Administrative Guide for the Certification of Studies and Management of Ministerial Examinations .
+Administrative Guide for the Certification of Studies and Management of Ministerial Examinations, section 5.2 4.2 Compulsory Examinations Compulsory examinations are administered in Elementary 4, Elementary 6 and Secondary II.
+The BSR states that a student's result on a compulsory examination set by the Minister counts for 20 per cent of that student's final result.
 The examinations set by the Minister are compulsory for all schools.
 The schools, including those that carry out a special school project, must take the students' results on these examinations into account when calculating their final results.
-For the 2014-2015 school year, the compulsory examinations are: Elementary 4: Français, langue d'enseignement Lecture Écriture Elementary 6: Français, langue d'enseignement Lecture Ecriture Ecriture Ecriture Ecriture Mathematics Secondary II:
+For the 2015-2016 school year, the compulsory examinations are : Elementary 4 : • Français, langue d'enseignement - Lecture - Écriture Elementary 6 : • Français, langue d'enseignement - Lecture - Écriture • English Language Arts - Reading and writing • Mathematics Secondary II : • Français, langue d'enseignement - Écriture

-Français, langue d'enseignement.Écriture